What is lead nurturing?

 - Greater revenue opportunities.

-How to use LinkedIn automation tools to create a lead nurturing process
+How to use LinkedIn automation tools to warm up leads

 Let’s face it, manually keeping track of each lead would be a nightmare.
 Cross-reference each lead’s circumstances with where they are in the buying journey and you get an endless list of different messages that just can’t scale.